chriskrunchy/APS360-Project/README.md

 - **Augmentation Techniques**: Enhance generalization through methods like cropping, rotation, and color jittering.

 ### Results and Discussion
-Our Enhanced MultiLevelUNet demonstrated superior performance over the baseline ResNet18 model, achieving higher accuracy and efficiency in classifying chest X-rays.
+Our Efficient MultiLevelUNet demonstrated superior performance over the baseline ResNet18 model, achieving higher accuracy and efficiency in classifying chest X-rays.
 The model effectively learned and generalized from the training data, showcasing particularly strong performance in critical disease classifications.

 ### Ethical Considerations
 We emphasize the use of our model as an assistive tool in medical diagnostics to support, not replace, professional radiological assessments.